openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

     [[ To be removed from the final specification ]]

     -09
-    * updated definition of SIOP to be "an OP within the End-Userâ€™s control", not local control
+    * updated definition of SIOP to be "an OP within the End-User’s control", not local control
     * added reference to Distributed and Aggregated Claims as an option to send third party attested claims using SIOP

     -08